-How synesthesia helps artist Prince Gyasi turn his work into 'color therapy'
+How synesthesia helps artist Prince Gyasi turn his work into 'color therapy' | CNN

 A larger platform wasn’t just good for Gyasi’s art career: it allowed him to invest more in his non-profit, Boxed Kids.

-Launched in 2017 with co-founder Kuukua Eshun, Boxed Kids supports children in Jamestown, one of the oldest districts of Ghana's capital, Accra-- and also one of the city's poorest.
+Launched in 2017 with co-founder Kuukua Eshun, Boxed Kids supports children in Jamestown, one of the oldest districts of Ghana’s capital, Accra– and also one of the city’s poorest.
 Lack of education and opportunities leave children here stuck in a cycle of poverty, said Gyasi, who knows the struggle first-hand: his mother, Abena Serwaa Ophelia, was born in Jamestown, and dropped out of school at a young age, before finding success as a gospel singer and fashion designer.

 “I feel I’m one of the lucky ones, because I could have been on the streets like most of the kids in Jamestown,” said Gyasi.
 “I’m very privileged that my mom actually knew how to work with her talent (for singing) and made sure I made it to school.”